 Roll chilled dough out into a 12-inch circle.
 Fit dough into pie plate and lightly prick all over bottom with a fork.
 Refrigerate until ready to fill pie shell.
 Alternatively, use a frozen deep-dish unbaked crust.
 Before adding filling, brush with a little of the beaten egg white, if desired.

 For the Filling

-Place the pie shell on a baking sheet—this will make it easier to move and will catch any spills.
+Preheat oven to 350 F. Place pie shell on a baking sheet—this will make it easier to move and will catch any spills.

-*To partially bake the crust, line the pie plate with pastry.
+- *To partially bake the crust, line the pie plate with pastry.
 Line the pastry with a sheet of foil or parchment paper.
 Fill with pie weights or dried beans and bake at 400 F for 10 minutes.
 Remove the crust from the oven and remove the pie weights and foil.
 Reduce the oven temperature to 350 F. Fill the pie and bake as directed.

-Toasted Pecans: If you prefer the flavor of toasted pecans, toast them ahead of time in a 325 F oven.
+- Toasted Pecans: If you prefer the flavor of toasted pecans, toast them ahead of time in a 325 F oven.
 Spread them out on a baking sheet.
 Toast for 10 to 15 minutes, turning once or twice, or until they are aromatic.
 Remove them from the oven and transfer them to a plate to cool before using.